-Student Nan ne Rating

-Criteria for S Satisfacto ory Progress:

-YES NO N/A

-Critical Criteria: Tangible evidence of progress toward: A. Establishing a permanent advisor.
-B. Established a committee (i.e., signed plan of study for second year and beyond).
-C. Identification of thesis/project topic or timely proposal approval, data collection, data analysis, or completion/defense.
-Passing courses with a grade of at least a B. Completion of coursework on a reasonable time-table.
+Stude nt Name e Rating Criter ia for Sa atisfacto bry Progress: YES NO N/A Critical Criteria: Tangible evidence of progress toward: A. Establishing a permanent advisor.
+B. Established a committee (i.e., signed plan of study for second year and beyond).C.
+Identification of thesis/project topic or timely proposal approval, data collection, data analysis, or completion/defense.2.
+Passing courses with a grade of at least a B. 3.
+Completion of coursework on a reasonable time-table.
 Important Criteria: 1.
-Some involvement in at least one research or applied project as appropriate for degree option 2.
-Membership in at least one appropriate professional organization and conference attendance.
+Some involvement in at least one research or applied project as appropriate for degree option.
+2. Membership in at least one appropriate professional organization and conference attendance.
+Notable Accomplishments: 1.

-Notable Accomplishments:

 Leadership or major involvement in a research or applied project.
-2. Outstanding performance in teaching, based on course evaluation or supervisor report.
+Quistanding performance in teaching, based on course evaluation or supervisor report.
 Presentations at professional meetings.
 Publications (research or applied) as appropriate for degree program.

-Student Prog gress Rat ing:

-sat Satisfactory progress (meets all "critical" and most "important" criteria for isfactory progress) Concerns about progress (fails to meet some or most criteria for isfactory progress but too soon for unsatisfactory designation) Unsatisfactory progress (fails to meet some or most criteria for satisfactory ogress and had concerns indicated previously) nents (regarding strengths and areas for growth):
+5. Clearly identifiable special skills beyond basic requirements, such as writing, curriculum development, statistics, oral communication, teaching, etc 6.
+Involvement in professional organizations beyond membership or attendance at meetings, such as board membership, officer of student affiliate, reviewer of proposals, etc. Stude nt Progr ess Rat ing: Satisfactory progress (meets all "critical" and most "important" criteria for sfactory progress) Concerns about progress (fails to meet some or most criteria for sfactory progress but too soon for unsatisfactory designation) Unsatisfactory progress (fails to meet some or most criteria for satisfactory progress and had concerns indicated previously) Comments (regarding strengthsand areas for growth):